ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 We will not modify the `launch.json` file in this case.
 Save the file with `Ctl+S` and close it.

-Now, let's launch a debug session for `papercontract.js`.
+5. We are ready to launch a debug session for `papercontract.js`.

 Click on the little arrows again next to the DEBUG toolbar at the top of the `Debug` view: